history of 6989 'Wightwick Hall'(Revised 23rd July 2017) Jeff Jackson.

 buffer beam and British Railways in capitalised G.W.R. style letters on the tender.
 This is confirmed by Angus Brymer, who

-was a cleaner at Hereford where she was assigned ex- Swindon and pictures we have of 6989 at Tyseley in 1949.
+was a cleaner at Hereford where 6989 was assigned ex- Swindon and pictures we have of 6989 at Tyseley in 1949.
 (3) The following

-account sheds some light as to perhaps why she was not in B.R. black, as might have been expected.
-Around February 1948, B.R.
+account sheds some light as to perhaps why the loco was not in B.R. black, as might have been expected.
+Around February 1948,

 Five hundred gallons of Brunswick green was hurriedly made to beat the deadline and stored in unlabelled five gallon drums.